intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/DockerGuides/vLLM_fastchat_docker_quickstart.md

 .. note::
   To verify/use the service booted by the script, follow the instructions in `this guide <https://ipex-llm.readthedocs.io/en/latest/doc/LLM/Quickstart/fastchat_quickstart.html#launch-restful-api-serve>`_.
 ```
-To verify/use the service booted by the script, follow the instructions in this [doc](https://ipex-llm.readthedocs.io/en/latest/doc/LLM/Quickstart/fastchat_quickstart.html#launch-restful-api-server).

 After a request has been sent to the `openai_api_server`, the corresponding inference time latency can be found in the worker log as shown below: